ludwig-ai/ludwig-docs/src/docs/getting_started.md

 predictions = model.predict(test_data)
 ```

-`model_definition` containing the same information of the YAML file provided to the command line interface.
+`config` containing the same information of the YAML file provided to the command line interface.
 More details are provided in the [User Guide](user_guide.md) and in the [API documentation](api.md).